uliege-performance/sorbetto/paper/paper.md

 ![Caption for example figure.\label{fig:example}](figure.png){ width=20% }
 and referenced from text using \autoref{fig:example}.

+# State of field
+[comment]: # (Description of how this software compares to other commonly-used packages)

+This is the state of field.

 # Mention
-[comment]: # (representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.)
+[comment]: # (Representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.)

 While the package has not yet been used in any scientific publications, it relies on foundations provided in recent publications [Pierard2025Foundations; Pierard2024TheTile-arxiv].
 Besides, results from numerous publications already showcasing various tile flavors [Halin2024AHitchhikers-arxiv; Pierard2025AMethodology] could be replicated very easily thanks to this sorbetto package.